 If you or someone you love has been injured due to a dog attack then you need to know the California Dog Laws to see if you are in the right to fight for compensation for your injuries.
 First, California Dog Laws follow liability statute which means that whenever, wherever, or whomever a dog bites, the owner is responsible for the dog’s behavior.
 The only defense the dog owner may have is that the dog was provoked, but that standard is high.
 Here are a few other laws to consider:

 California takes dogs and dog ownership very seriously.
 If you were injured by a dog then you have the right to get compensation for the injuries you suffered.
-Our Santa Clarita Dog Attack Injury Attorney at Compass Law Group are ready to guide you through the necessary steps to get your life back on track.
-Call 800-602-4010 or click here to start your free consultation with our professional attorneys at Compass Law Group in Santa Clarita today.
+Our Dog Bite Injury Attorney at Compass Law Group are ready to guide you through the necessary steps to get your life back on track.